-Prepare your passport and fill out our simple online application form in less than 5 minutes.
+Prepare your passport and fill in our simple online form in 5 minutes

 Do you need more information?
 See our complete guide: How to get a visa for Myanmar